Syle991/Pokedex/README.md

 # Pokedex

-Pokedex is a Android application that works like an Pokedex from the Pokemon world.
+Pokedex is a Android application with Kotlin, that works like an Pokedex from the Pokemon world.
 It contains detailed data on every single Pokémon

 ## Installation